 Now that you've configured xMatters, you can configure Runscope to integrate with xMatters.
-The following sections require you to log into Runscope and access the Tests and Alerts settings pages.
+The following sections require you to log into Runscope and access the Tests settings page.

-Runscope uses webhooks to initiate the web service calls when Runscope tests run or when Live Traffic rules are triggered.
-The latter are logical conditions that will vary from help desk to help desk.
+Runscope uses webhooks to initiate the web service calls when Runscope tests run.

 Purpose: Injects an event into xMatters when a test fails.

-- To configure a Test Results webhook, click the Tests tab, hover the mouse over the test and then click Edit:
+- To configure a Test Results webhook, click the Tests tab.

-- Paste the URL from the "Test Results" inbound integration into the Callback URLs window, and then click Save:
+- Paste the URL from the "Test Results" inbound integration into the URL field, and then click Save: